kang716/ABMsDENV_Env_Mos/README.md

 ## **Instruction**

-In order to run this project, [AnyLogic](https://www.anylogic.com/downloads/) simulation software should be installed in your local environment.
+In order to run this model, [AnyLogic](https://www.anylogic.com/downloads/) simulation software should be installed in your local environment.

 "Personal Learning Edition (PLE)" limits creating a large number of dynamic agents (i.e., 50,000).

-Due to this limit, this project may not be fully ran through "PLE" version.
+Due to this limit, this project may not be properly ran through "PLE" version.

+For the proper use of this model, please purchase "University Researcher version" or try free 60-day trial.